petrspelos/Amnesia-code-standard/README.md

 }
 ```

-To read more about include directives see the guide [HERE](https://github.com/petrspelos/amnesia-preprocessor/blob/master/docs/examples/CustomStory.md).
+To read more about the include directive see the guide [HERE](https://github.com/petrspelos/amnesia-preprocessor/blob/master/docs/examples/CustomStory.md).

 ### Functions